obi-ontology/obi-ontology.org/docs/data-properties.md

 <img align="right" src="/assets/images/docs/data_raw.png">

-A given datum value from the left may match one of two scenarios:
+A given datum value from the left may match one of three scenarios:

+#### OWL RDF/XML datatype compatible

+OBI can generally express rdf/xml data type values associated with ICE enties using a triple in the form "[ICE] `has xsd:Literal value` [value]".
+This covers common OWL-compatible [XML datatype schema](https://www.w3.org/TR/xmlschema-2/#built-in-datatypes) options, which can be further divided into:

+- `has owl:real value` for a datum whose textual content represents a number that is unit-less.
+Has owl:real range.
+   - `has xsd:decimal value` subclass for unitless decimal values.
+   - `has xsd:integer value` subclass for counts and other unitless integers.

+- `has xsd:anyURI value` for a datum which contains a URI pointing to a document or other type of resource file.
+Has xsd:anyURI range.

+- `has xsd:dateTime value` for a datum containing a xsd:dateTime formatted date or time.
+Has xsd:dateTime range.
+- Similarly, a `has xsd:dateTimeStamp value` for a date or time that includes a time zone.

+- `has xsd:boolean value` for a datum which is represented as a yes/no or true/false value.
+Has xsd:boolean range.

 #### Value specification compatible

 A value that can be placed on a numeric or categorical scale.
 In this case a [`value specification`](/docs/data-vs) instance can be set up for it.
 For example:

+- A duration of 20 days.

 - The strings "20g", "20 grams", and "0.02kg" may differ by string comparison, but can be translated into an equivalent or identical RDF triple store value + unit using OWL ontology vocabulary.
 All variants can be translated into the atomic components found on the right - a decimal 20.0 and a "gram" mass unit .

 - A categorical variable like color can match selections from a list or branch of ontology terms (e.g. terms from a standardized color wheel).
 (Synonyms can be handled under this category too, e.g. "sienna, sepia, umber, terra cotta" -> `brown`)

-#### Value representation compatible
+#### String representation compatible
 A datum value that has some (symbol) information in it that may or may not fit directly on a numeric or categorical scale; further parsing may yeild a data structure of more atomic components.
 It may be an identifier which can be compared with other values for a match.
-Use a `value representation` to hold "undigested" data (say, in preparation for parsing by SPARQL etc.; other directives may be provided to enable interpretation of the datum's value).
+Use a `string representation` to hold "undigested" data (say, in preparation for parsing by SPARQL etc.; other directives may be provided to enable interpretation of the datum's value).
 For example:

 - The address "16500 Mullholland Dr., Los Angeles, CA, USA" needs parsing to extract house/apartment number, street, city, country, etc.